 - Refrain from lodging unsubstantiated allegations against colleagues to higher

 - Refrain from allowing considerations of caste, creed, religion, race or sex in their professional

 4.5 FACULTY MEMBERS WITH AUTHORITIES Faculty members are required to:

 - Discharge their professional responsibilities according to the existing rules and adhere to procedures and methods consistent with their profession in initiating steps through their own institutional bodies and/or professional organisations for change of any such rule detrimental to the professional interest.

-- Refrain from undertaking any other employment and commitment including private tuitions and coaching classes which are likely to interfere with their professional
+- Refrain from undertaking any other employment and commitment including private tuitions and coaching classes which are likely to interfere with their professionalwork.

-- Co-operate in the formulation of policies of the institution by accepting various offices and discharge responsibilities which such offices may
+- Co-operate in the formulation of policies of the institution by accepting various offices and discharge responsibilities which will make the offices achieve their objective

 - Co-operate with the authorities for the betterment of the institution keeping in view the interest and in conformity with dignity of the profession.